Six Palestinians are killed in the Israeli military's latest West Bank raid, health officials say | Law-Order

 Israeli undercover forces sneaked into the Faraa camp near the northern town of Tubas on Friday morning and set up sniper positions on top of buildings, residents said.

-They described Israeli soldiers trading staccato gunfire with Palestinian militants and young boys throwing stones at armoured vehicles and setting tires on fire in the streets.
+They described Israeli soldiers trading staccato gunfire with Palestinian militants and young boys throwing stones at armored vehicles and setting tires on fire in the streets.

+The Israeli military did not respond to a request for comment on the operation.

+Later Friday, the military said that one soldier was injured by Palestinian gunmen in a drive-by shooting in the northern West Bank.
+Soldiers at the military post where the shooting occurred fired back at the gunmen and began to pursue them, closing off roads in the area.

 Violence against Palestinians by Israeli settlers in the territory has also reached record highs, according to the United Nations.